euranium/pingpong-server/README.md

 Checkout Router README for more information on how this app handles GET and POST requests.

 ## TODO
+Feel free to help out with any of these (pull request anyone?).
-- [ ] Set up third party user authentication
+- [ ] Set up third party user authentication with passport and OpenID
 	- [ ] authentication through google
 	- [ ] authentication through facebook
 	- [ ] authentication through github